Undergraduate courses search

 Studying the culture and society of China, Japan and Korea gives you a unique perspective on the contemporary development of East Asia, its rich history and diverse cultures.
 This course develops your understanding of contemporary East Asia, covering topics including politics, culture and history.

-Explore topics at the cutting edge of chemistry.
+Explore topics at the cutting edge of chemistry and apply your knowledge with our accredited MChem Chemistry with an Industrial Placement Year course.
 Gain fundamental knowledge, work at a leading organisation in the chemical industry and complete a research project in one of our world-class research groups.

 Practise journalism for real with your own patch in the city.
 Each day will present you with a new challenge: you could be on location filming for a breaking TV news story, heading to the courtroom to hunt down details of a criminal prosecution, or interviewing a sports star for an Instagram reel.